 Assistant Professor of Entrepreneurship

 James Caton is a faculty fellow at the NDSU Center for the Study of Public Choice and Private Enterprise (PCPE) and an assistant professor in the NDSU Department of Agribusiness and Applied Economics.
-He teachers undergraduate courses in the areas of macroeconomics and international trade.
+He teachers undergraduate courses in the areas of macroeconomics, international trade, and computation.
 He specializes in research related to entrepreneurship, agent-based computational economics, market process theory, and monetary economics.
-His research has been published in Advances in Austrian Economics: New Thinking in Austrian Political Economy and Review of Austrian Economics, and he co-edited Macroeconomics, a two volume set of essays and primary sources that represent the core of macroeconomic thought.
-He was the recipient of the F.A.
-Hayek Fellowship from the Mercatus Center and the Humane Studies Fellowship and Summer Research Fellowship with the Institute for Humane Studies.
+His research has been published in the Journal of Artificial Societies and Social Simulation, Advances in Austrian Economics: New Thinking in Austrian Political Economy and Review of Austrian Economics, and he co-edited Macroeconomics, a two volume set of essays and primary sources that represent the core of macroeconomic thought.
+He is also a regular contributor to the American Institute for Economic Research's Sound Money Project, which conducts research and promotes awareness about monetary stability and financial privacy.

 He and his wife, Ingrid, reside in Fargo.

 |M.A.
 Economics, San Jose State University, 2013|

 |Walbert, Harold J., James L. Caton and Julia R. Norgaard.
 "Countries as Agents in a Global-Scale Computational Model."
 Journal of Artificial Societies and Social Simulation 21.
 (2018).
 Available at JASSS: http://jasss.soc.surrey.ac.uk/21/3/4.html|

 Caton, James and Richard Wagner.
 “Volatility in Catallactical Systems: Austrian Cycle Theory Revisited.”
 Advances in Austrian Economics: New Thinking in Austrian Political Economy 18.
 (2015) Available at SSRN: http://ssrn.com/abstract=2451276